Our Installation Process

 - Hydrostatic Pressure – too much moisture in the concrete

-Apollo has several pieces of grinding equipment including 3 large walk behind grinders, and numerous hand grinders for edging, control joints, crack chasing (“v” groove) and all those hard to get to areas.
+Apollo has several pieces of grinding equipment including walk-behind grinders, and hand grinders for edging, control joints, crack chasing (“v” groove) and all those hard to get to areas.
 Diamond grinding is the preferred way to achieve the proper CSP (Concrete Surface Profile) based on the coating manufacturers specifications.

 Repairs and Resurfacing

 Cracks are typical on most garage floors due to the settling of the concrete.
 Any visible cracks with be repaired with our Polyurea Concrete Mender product and more severe cracks will be opened up first to clean and abrade both sides of the cracks.

 Pitted or Spalled areas will be filled using our Polyurea Mender Product to level off the low spots.
 After the Mender is cured we diamond grind the area again to take down any high spots and scuff up the Mender.
 Keep in mind this does not level the entire floor; it is intended to smooth out the floors so the low areas are no longer visible.

 Base Coating of the floor and Verticals – A small Amount of self-priming Polyurea is mixed to cut in the edges and control joints first.
 A larger batch is mixed to roll out the entire floor covering 100% of the concrete surface.